Apollo3zehn/PureHDF/README.md

 ### 7.1 Generic Method

 Sometimes you want to read the data as multidimensional arrays.
-In that case use one of the `byte[]` overloads like `ToArray3D` (there are overloads up to 6D).
+In that case use one of the `T[]` overloads like `ToArray3D` (there are overloads up to 6D).
 Here is an example:

 ```cs
 var data3D = dataset